Open Accessibility Menu

 Staffing Responsibilities

 In order for the resident to adequately gain the understanding and confidence necessary to provide pharmaceutical care, it is necessary that the resident spend some time staffing.
-This consists of approximately every other weekend in clinical or operational areas and independently managing each service at the end of required learning experiences.
+This consists of approximately every fourth weekend in clinical or operational areas and independently managing each service at the end of required learning experiences.

 Project